When will you realize…

 Again, since I’d booked a more expensive business class flight, I had access to the TAP lounge where I was able to indulge in a light lunch and pass the time comfortably.
 Interestingly although all of the staff was masked, few of the passengers were.
 I noted this because the masking rules in Portugal – that nearly everyone followed even without any apparent enforcement mechanism – required masks on all public transportation.

-…a helpful flight connection
+…a helpful flight connection.

 On the flight, I sat next to a fellow named Klaas who was a Finn living and working in Salzburg.
 We had an interesting conversation that included the swift and dramatic change in popular opinion in his home country about NATO membership.
 I told him I found it understandable that the Finns would be nervous given the current situation in Ukraine combined with Putin’s apparent world view and accompanying aspirations of restoring the Russian Empire, and the fact that Finland was a duchy of Russia until a bit over 100 years ago.
 Not to mention that the countries share a 1,300 kilometer border.
 He appreciated the breadth of my knowledge.

-It was a direct flight from Lisbon to Vienna but Klaas turned out to be a helpful connection.
+It was a non-stop flight from Lisbon to Vienna but Klaas turned out to be a helpful connection.
 He led me to a private company that transported me from the airport to my hotel in central Vienna for a flat 30 euro fee saving me between six and 10 euros from the fare in a metered cab.

 Vienna is an hour ahead of Lisbon and the flight departed Lisbon about half an hour late so it was after 20:00 when I arrived at the hotel.
 I checked in, had a light meal, and, still without word from the vet, began mentally mapping my Saturday before I’d join the group from Earthbound Expeditions for the second half of my 2022 European adventure.